David Goerlitz: Modelling

-1981-1988

 Goerlitz began modelling at the age of 29 and after a callback in 1980 was employed by R.J.
 Reynold's Tobacco Company as the "Winston Man".
-Goerlitz was featured in 42 advertisements for Winston cigarettes, including the 'Search and Rescue' advertisement series, for which he was America’s most-photographed person on cigarette advertisements.
-The marketing series moved Winston cigarettes from number 4 to number 2 in worldwide sales.
+Goerlitz was featured in 42 advertisements for Winston cigarettes, including the "Search and Rescue" advertisement series, for which he was America’s most-photographed person on cigarette advertisements.
+The marketing series moved Winston cigarettes from number four to number two in worldwide sales.

-Public Health Education
+Public health education

-1988-2007

-In 1988 Goerlitz's brother was diagnosed with cancer after which Goerlitz publicly quit smoking at the 'Great American Smokeout' in November of that year.
-At this point he became involved with the anti smoking movement and toured schools and colleges worldwide.
+In 1988, Goerlitz's brother was diagnosed with cancer, after which Goerlitz publicly quit smoking at the Great American Smokeout in November of that year.
+At this point he became involved with the anti-smoking movement and toured schools and colleges worldwide.
 He shared his story throughout North America, Taiwan, Japan and Sweden.

-Goerlitz was honoured by the World Health Organisation in 1989 with a medal of honour and also worked with The American Cancer Society, The American Lung Association and The American Heart Association.
+Goerlitz was honoured by the World Health Organisation in 1989 with a medal of honour and also worked with the American Cancer Society, American Lung Association, and American Heart Association.

-Author

-1999
+In media

-In 1999 Goerlitz published his story with Gary LaForest in a book titled "Before The Smokescreen" with Gladstone Publishing.
+In 1999, Goerlitz published his story with Gary LaForest in a book titled Before The Smokescreen with Gladstone Publishing.
 The book recounts how and why Goerlitz began his 23 year long three and a half pack a day addiction to tobacco.
 In addition he gives the reader a behind the scenes look at how his ads for the tobacco industry were made and reviews his award-winning educational program for young people.